Structural Equity and Bias Response Team

 If you are dealing with a safety, medical, or mental health emergency, please call 911 or University Public Safety at (360) 650-3911.
 Do not use this form for help in responding to an emergency situation.

-In Fall 2020, Western is launching the Structural Equity and Bias Response Team (SEBRT).
+In Fall 2020, Western launched the Structural Equity and Bias Response Team (SEBRT).
 A recommendation to create SEBRT was put forward by the President’s Council on Equity, Inclusion, and Social Justice during the 2019-20 academic year.

 SEBRT consists of a Bias Response Team and a Structural Equity Team.
 These two teams will work together to support people impacted by bias incidents and examine and offer alternatives to conditions at Western that give rise to such incidents.